hotosm/docs/docs/decisions/0013-kubernetes.md

 as the control plane.
 We are moving tools onto it slowly, not all at once.

 The migration is gradual and limited on purpose.
-OpenAerialMap moved first (Sep '25).
+OpenAerialMap moved first (Sep '25), with DroneTM & FieldTM not long after.
 Shared Login, ChatMap, and others are in progress.
-Importantly, Tasking Manager and Raw Data API are not currently planned for migration: where the effort is not worth the benefit, tools stay where they are.
+Importantly, all of Tasking Manager and Raw Data API are not currently planned for migration: where the effort is not worth the benefit, tools stay where they are.
 Kubernetes is the default, but not a hard requirement.

 The cluster runs a set of well-known open-source tools: